aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/clustering-analysis-and-techniques/1460-Evaluating Unsupervised Learning Models.md

 We see that none of the clusters have super-high Silhouette Scores.
 Interestingly, we see that the Average Linkage clusters have the highest scores.
-Remember, however, that this algorithm produced two clusters that each contained just a single data point, which is unlikely to be a desirable outcome in a real-world situation (a lesson that you often can’t rely on a single metric to make decisions about the quality of an algorithm!).
+Remember, however, that this algorithm produced two clusters containing just a single data point.
+This is unlikely to be a desirable outcome in a real-world situation (a lesson that you often can’t rely on a single metric to make decisions about the quality of an algorithm!).

 ### Calinski Harabaz Index

-The Calinski Harabaz Index is the ratio of the variance of a data point compared to points in other clusters, against the variance compared to points within its cluster.
+The Calinski Harabaz Index is the ratio of the variance of a data point compared to points in other clusters against the variance compared to points within its cluster.

-Since we want this first part to be high, and the second part to be low, a **high CH index is desirable**.
+Since we want this first part to be high and the second to be low, a **high CH index is desirable**.
 Unlike other metrics we have seen, this score is not bounded.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_61a9a0324af64134824dffe94ac0acc8.png)